 This is a timed exam and is intended to be completed in one sitting without the use of outside resources.
 You will have a maximum of 10 minutes to complete each quiz; if you do not finish in 10 minutes you will be stopped and instructed to proceed to the next quiz.
 You will have a maximum of 48 hours from the time you begin the assessment to complete all 13 quizzes.

 2. Review feedback.
 When you complete each section you will receive feedback on which questions you missed.
 The goal of this activity is to create an accurate measurement of your existing knowledge and practice in each of these areas.
 There is no penalty for a low score on a section and no way to fail.
 After receiving your exam results, you will analyze your results to identify areas in which you could benefit from additional study and training.

 During the Annual Meeting:

-3. Track additional study and training, including sessions you would regularly attend at the 2017 AAAAI Annual Meeting.
+3. Track additional study and training, including sessions you would regularly attend at the Annual Meeting.
 As part of the evaluation, you will identify your five lowest scoring categories, select three that you want to address and then identify additional educational opportunities you will complete to address these knowledge and practice gaps.
-These can include sessions you attend at the upcoming 2017 AAAAI Annual Meeting, journal articles, online courses in the AAAAI Continuing Education Center or other activities related to the areas you identified as your weakest.
+These can include sessions you attended at the 2019 Annual Meeting, journal articles, online courses in the AAAAI Continuing Education Center or other activities related to the areas you identified as your weakest.

-4. Gain credit.
+4. Gain credit after the Annual Meeting.
 Use the provided tracking document to identify the learning areas you’ve selected and note when they have been completed.
 Return this tracking document when at least one credit’s worth of continuing education on each of the three chosen topics has been completed.